 Time required: 30 minutes

-To plan for next year's success, it is always helpful to look back on what has worked in the past — and what has not.
+To plan for next year's success, it is always helpful to reflect on what has worked in the past — and what has not.

 Do they prefer long-form How-To blog posts that they can download and save locally as a PDF, or are they more into short and sweet Facebook updates?